marcdotson/asc-training/README.md

 When you start a new work session, you’ll want to click on the blue down arrow to **pull** the latest changes from the repo, possibly the work other collaborators have pushed, so you’re synced.
+Note that hidden files (i.e., `.gitignore` and `.Rprofile`) may try to change on their own.
+When you open the commit dialog, you can click on these modified files and hit **revert** to undo these changes.

 ![](figures/daily-work.png)